-The Difficulties of Writing Really Old Erotic Historical Romances.
+The Difficulties of Writing Really Old Erotic Historical Romances

 Ever wondered why there aren’t more erotic historical romances out there?